novasamatech/parity-signer/docs/src/development/UOS.md

 Note: old UOS specified `0x00` as mortal transaction and `0x02` as immortal one, but currently both mortal and immortal transactions from polkadot-js are `0x02`.

+## Shared QR code processing stages:

+1. Read QR code, try interpreting it, and get the hexadecimal string from into Rust (hexadecimal string is getting changes to raw bytes soon).
+If QR code is not processable, nothing happens and the scanner keeps trying to catch a processable one.
+2. Analyze prelude: is it Substrate? is it a known payload type?
+If not, Signer always produces an error and suggests to scan supported payload.

+Further processing is done based on the payload type.

 ## Transaction